SaiReddyA-1/Nxt-Trendz-Protected-Route/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app must have the following functionalities:

-- When an unauthenticated user tries to access the Home Route, Products Route or Cart Route, then the page should be navigated to the Login Route using the protected route
+- When an unauthenticated user tries to access the Home Route, Products Route, or Cart Route, the page should navigate to the Login Route using the protected route.
-- When an authenticated user tries to access the Home Route, Products Route or Cart Route, then the page should be navigated to the respective route using the protected route
+- When an authenticated user tries to access the Home Route, Products Route, or Cart Route, the page should navigate to the respective route using the protected route.

 </details>